syedayazsa/Software-Defect-Analysis-Tool/README.md

     $ pip install -r requirements.txt
 ```

-2. Run the following command to deploy locally:
+2. Run the following command to run on a local server:
 ```sh
     $ python app.py
 ```